 Prior to joining University of Brighton, she held a number of senior positions at the University of Portsmouth including Dean of Research (2011-2014) and Dean of the Faculty of Science.

 Originally from Iran, Tara came to the UK aged 16, as an international student to complete her education.
 She completed her first degree in Biological Chemistry at the University of Essex and obtained her PhD from Kings College in London in 1989.

 Following a post-doc at the National Heart and Lung Institute (now part of Imperial College), she moved to the University of Southampton to establish her own research team in the field of Asthma and Allergy.
 In 1996, she joined the late David Hide to establish the internationally-recognised Asthma and Allergy Research Centre on the Isle of Wight and completed her training in Epidemiology at the London School of Hygiene and Tropical Medicine.
 During her time at the Allergy Centre, she led on a number of seminal cohort studies focusing on epidemiological aspects of asthma and allergy, and also took up directorship of the Department of Health-funded Research and Development Support Unit for South East Hampshire and Isle of Wight.

 She has published widely and remains research active supervising PGR students and working on externally funded research projects.
 In the 2014 Research Excellence Framework (REF), in addition to her outputs, she was the author of two Impact Case Studies.
-A list of Professor Dean's publications can be viewed under the Research Output tab of her full profile.
+Find out more about Professor's Dean's research by viewing her full profile.